philipp-classen/easy-awscr/README.md

 * S3 (based on [awscr-s3](https://github.com/taylorfinnell/awscr-s3))
 * Credentials (based on [aws-credentials](https://github.com/y2k2mt/aws-credentials.cr))

-The idea is to simply the setup:
+The idea is to simplify the setup:
 * It should work out of the box
 * The library should take care of acquiring and refreshing AWS credentials
 * (currently needed) include open pull requests that provide missing features and bug fixes